httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 An upload is marked as completed either when a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) includes the `Upload-Complete` header field with a true value and the request content was fully processed, or when a response includes the `Upload-Complete` header field with a true value.

-When used in a response, `Upload-Complete` signals whether the response comes from the initial targeted resource.
+When used in an upload creation response ({{upload-creation}}) or an upload append response ({{upload-appending}}), `Upload-Complete` signals whether the response comes from the initial targeted resource.
 The value of true means that the semantics of the targeted resource apply, and the value of false means that the semantics of the resumable upload protocol apply.
 It is worth noting that `Upload-Complete` can be true even when the full representation data was not transmitted in the case that the server decides to generate an early response when processing the targeted resource.
 The client SHOULD NOT perform upload resumption to the upload resource after receiving a response with the `Upload-Complete` field value set to true.
+The `Upload-Complete` response header field can also be false if an invalid operation is performed on a completed upload.

 ### Length {#upload-length}